mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/release-notes/2.1.0/index.md

 ## New features and capabilities

-### Support for Active Directory as an identity provider
+### Restrict access to Kaptain by establishing a list of allowed groups

-You can authenticate users and user groups in Kaptain by [setting up an identity provider][ident] of your choice.
-From this release on, it is possible to use Microsoft's Active Directory to limit and control access to users in your Kaptain instance.
+You can authenticate and enable users and user groups to access Kaptain by linking your Kaptain's Dex instance to an [identity provider][ident] of your choice.
+From this release on, you have the option of adding or removing groups (that are established in your identity provider) to the `AllowList` to further restrict access to your Kaptain instance.

 ## Fixes and Improvements